Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I would suggest eating smaller meals throughout the day as opposed to 3 large meals.
 As well as healthy snacks like everyone else mentioned.
 I keep a container of almonds and granola bars in my car at so I can eat them when I'm feeling tired or hungy.

 Please stop eating the candy (and other processed sugar) and eat fresh fruits and veggies at the time you usually pop those candies in your mouth instead because they will boost your energy in a natural and healthy way!
 The refined sugar that gives you a huge boost also then causes your normal food digestion function to slow way down and store body fats rather than burning the fats and that's why you're feeling tired and sluggish.
-Keep up the good work on the good food and exercising. :-)

 You're allowing your body to work on a sugar-rush.
 Leave the candies alone.
 Sugar is poison to a person's body.
 Did you know that cancer cells (which we all have, btw) thrive on sugar?
 I suggest you take vitamin B-12 for energy instead.
 If you need something sweet, try some fruit!